 - You may submit your deposit online at whitworth.edu/deposit.
 This online form allows you to pay your deposit via a secure website by credit card or electronic check.
 You will need your student I.D. number, which is located in your acceptance packet.
 If you do not remember your student I.D. number, please call the admissions office at 509.777.4786.

 Are there scholarships available to incoming first-year students?

 Whitworth offers generous scholarships based on a student's academic achievement and personal background.
-These University Scholarships range from $12,000-$25,000 per year.
-No application is required and they are renewable for up to four years.
+These University Scholarships are $12,000 to $27,000 per year and are renewable for up to four years.
+No application is required for the University Scholarship.
 To learn more about additional grants, scholarships, work-study and other financial aid resources at Whitworth, visit whitworth.edu/undergraduateaid.